 Facts About Supplements for Heart Health

 Many people take vitamins and supplements to boost their heart health.
 Which supplements work best?
 How much should you take?
-Here are tips to help you shop wisely.
+Here is a list of supplements that may be good for your heart.

-Coenzyme Q10 acts like an antioxidant, which helps protect cells from damage.
-Some studies show that CoQ10 supplements may lower blood pressure slightly and may help heart failure.
+acts like an antioxidant, which helps protect cells from damage.
+Some studies show that CoQ10 supplements may lower blood pressure slightly and may help treat congestive heart failure.
 CoQ10 may also help treat muscle pain that occurs in some people who take cholesterol drugs called statins.

 Fiber lowers cholesterol, as well as the overall risk of heart disease and stroke, according to many studies.
 Soluble fiber binds with cholesterol in the intestines and prevents it from being absorbed by the body.